 Most of the office chairs available today include multiple ergonomic and support features or functional improvements as compared to office chairs of the past.
-The top of the line ergonomic computer or task chairs built today may seem to have more levers or adjustments than a small plane.
+The top of the line ergonomic computer or task chairs built today may seem to have more levers and office chair adjustments than a small plane.
 If you happen to own the Piper 4000 office task chair this article is not for you, you may want to locate your manual for additional help locking the tray table in the upright position.

 Pneumatic Seat Height Adjustment:

-Most office, computer, task, ergonomic and even executive chairs offer this function.
+Most office, computer, task, ergonomic, and even executive chairs offer this function.
 Quite simply this describes how the seat height is raised or lowered.
-A pneumatic cylinder is attached to the chairs mechanism located under the seat cushion.
+A pneumatic cylinder is attached to the chair’s mechanism located under the seat cushion.
 This cylinder allows for quick and easy adjustment throughout a specified height range.
 This adjustment is often accomplished through the use of a paddle or lever located underneath the seat cushion on either the right or left side of the chair.

 Tilt with Adjustable Tilt Tension:

-- (2-to-1) Synchro Tilt:
+(2-to-1) Synchro Tilt:

-- Back Height Adjustment:
+Back Height Adjustment:

 Many computer, task, ergonomic and drafting chairs now offer this feature.
 Back height adjustment allows the user to position the backrest’s lumbar support area within a fixed range for customized support.
 Back height adjustment is often modified by turning a know located on the backrest stem or frame.
-Once this knob is loosened the backrest can be raised or lowered to the desired position, then the knob is tightened to hold position.
+Once this knob is loosened the backrest can be raised or lowered to the desired position, then the knob is tightened to hold the position.
 Ratchet back height adjustment is also becoming more popular with some newer models of office chairs, this eliminates the use of a knob and is set or controlled by simply raising or lowering the backrest to the desired level and then locked into position by use of the ratchet style frame stem.
-Of course there are many other chair functions available on the market and depending on your personal preference, daily amount of time spent in a chair and your intended use you may need or want an office chair with more ergonomic controls or features.
+Of course, there are many other chair functions available on the market and depending on your personal preference, the daily amount of time spent in a chair, and your intended use you may need or want an office chair with more ergonomic controls or features.
 If so, please follow the link at the bottom of the page for more information and a large selection of available ergonomic office chairs.
 Your office chair is your home away from home, so proper support and comfort are a must.